Integrated Controls Management (ICM) Model

 The Integrated Controls Management (ICM) model is defined as, “a holistic, technology-agnostic approach to cybersecurity and data protection controls to identify, implement and manage secure and compliant practices, covering an organization’s people, processes, technology and data, regardless of how or where data is stored, processed and/or transmitted.”

-ICM is designed to proactively address the strategic, operational and tactical nature of operating an organization’s cybersecurity and privacy program at the control level.
-ICM is designed to address both internal controls, as well as the broader concept of Supply Chain Risk Management (SCRM).
+ICM is designed to proactively address the strategic, operational and tactical nature of operating an organization’s cybersecurity & data privacy program at the control level.
+ICM is designed to address both internal controls, as well as the broader concept of Cybersecurity Supply Chain Risk Management (C-SCRM).

 The ICM Is A "How To GRC" Playbook